Energy Efficient Oxide Materials for ICT and Energy Devices

-Our three main projects in the field of low-power non-volatile memory (NVM) and neuromorphic computing are funded though Prof. Driscoll's Royal Academy of Engineering Research Chair, her ERC Advanced Grant, and an ECCS-EPSRC grant in collaboration with researchers from the USA.
+We have several projects in the field of low-power non-volatile memory (NVM) and neuromorphic computing.
+Underpinning these projects is Prof. Driscoll's Royal Academy of Engineering Research Chair in Emerging Technologies and her ERC Advanced Grant.
 Here, we provide a general overview over our research in this field.

 In RAM devices, information is stored in the form of charge on a dedicated capacitor (RRAM) or the charge on the gate terminals of two cross-coupled inverters (SRAM).
 Charge is prone to leaking out of such terminals, which makes the fast charge-based memories volatile.
 Our approach to designing new and energy-efficient NVM relies on nanoengineering of oxide thin films, where information can be stored using different material properties.
 Such properties are changed by voltage, i.e. change in stable electrical resistance, or change in direction of ferroelectric polarisation.
-In the first case (resistive switching), we are exploring the arrangement of oxygen vacancies or cation vacancies.
-In the second case (ferroelectric), we are studying changes in polarisation in CMOS-compatible pseudo-binary oxides.
+In the first case (resistive switching), we have developed new hybrid switching processes which have superior properties (endurance, retention, uniformity, multilevel capability) than standard switching.
+We are working with industry to develop our materials technology.
+In the second case (ferroelectrics), we are studying changes in polarisation in CMOS compatible pseudo-binary oxides.
+We have developed both new ferroelectric CMOS compatible binary oxides and have also nanoengineered standard group IV oxides to have very high endurance.

 Neuromorphic behaviour is shown by doped amorphous HfO2 films with a new nanocomposite structure not observed in amorphous films before.
 The films give highly uniform resistive switching behaviour by an interface mechanism in which oxygen vacancies are engineered in by the doping, and pre-formed conducting channels in the composite provide contact to an ultrathin interface layer.
 This unique structure enables the uniform behaviour with excellent device characteristics.
 DOI: 10.1126/sciadv.adg1946